aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xls-to-xlsx/_index.md

 ---
 title: Python XLS to XLSX - XLS to XLSX Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLS to XLSX in Python.
-Python Convert XLS to XLSX saveformat.
-Python XLS to XLSX format.
-Save XLS to XLSX Python.
+Convert XLS to XLSX quickly and easily with Aspose.Cells.
+Python XLS to XLSX.
+Python Save XLS to XLSX.
+Save XLS as XLSX using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLS to XLSX in Python., Python XLS to XLSX saveformat., XLS to XLSX Python., Python Convert XLS to XLSX]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLS to XLSX in Python., Save XLS to XLSX using Python., Python XLS to XLSX saveformat., XLS to XLSX Converter., Python Save XLS as XLSX]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}